hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - Luxembourg's population is around 0.65 million as of 2022.
+- Based on the information on [worldometers](https://www.worldometers.info/world-population/luxembourg-population), the population density in Luxembourg is 242 poeple per km2.
 - Roughly 56% of people speak English in Luxembourg.
 - Since 2015, an average of 22k people have immigrated to Luxembourg every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 - According to [this](https://en.wikipedia.org/wiki/Religion_in_Luxembourg) page, 54% of people are Christians (Catholics) in Luxembourg.

 ---
 ### 6- Germany